2025 Workshop on Methods for Three-Dimensional Microstructure Studies

 Pittsburgh Public Transportation

 *The 28X Bus (see 28x schedule) will take you from the airport directly to campus.
 It leaves the airport every 30 min just outside of Door 2 in the baggage claim area of the airport.
 Near door 2, inside the airport, there is a vending machine that sells tickets.
 The fare is approximately $2.75 each way and the ride takes about 1 hour.
 The bus stop closest to campus is at the corner of Forbes and Morewood Ave.
-The bus will also stop near the Wyndham Hotel; in this case, get off at Forbes and Bigelow.
-The hotel is a few blocks from bus stop.
-See Google Map above for details.
+The bus also stops in Oakland, a few blocks from the hotel.

 You can also take a taxi, Uber, or Lyft; the fare will be $60 to $90, depending on service and time of day.